Extract Data from PDFs to Airtable using OpenAI

 • Under Run for every record in view, select Needs data

-• extract pdf table reference.png
+pdf document field table reference.png

 5. Click Confirm to save and close the dialog.

-messages with pdf reference.png
+pdf message with reference.png

-Run PDF Invoice Parser
+Run PDF Parser

 1. Click Save and Run in the bottom right corner to proceed to the next step.

-Map PDF Extraction Results to Airtable Fields
+Map PDF Parsing Results to Airtable Fields

 After completing the previous steps, Data Fetcher will take you to Response Field Mapping.
 This is where you'll configure how the extracted PDF results are imported into your Airtable fields.

-• Json invoice number → Existing field Invoice number
+• Json title → Existing field Title

-• Json invoice due date → New field Due date
+• Json date → New field date

 Automate PDF Extraction